atgu/bge_analysis/README.md

 ---

-The `exome-qc` directory contains python and R scripts for generating the QC metrics of BGE data and corresponding plots, as shown in the manuscript.
+The `exome_qc` directory contains python and R scripts for generating the QC metrics of BGE data and corresponding plots, as shown in the manuscript.

 ---